Flank/flank-dashboard/metrics/web/docs/features/public_dashboard/01_public_dashboard.md

 #### AuthState
 > Explain the purpose and responsibility of the class.

-Since we should know whether the user signed in anonymously or using sign in providers or credentials, or logged out, we should provide an enum, which should contain all the described states.
+Since we should know the authentication state of the user, we should provide an enum that will contain all the following states:
+- authenticated
+- anonymous
+- notAuthenticated

 ### User Interface
 > How users will interact with the feature (API, CLI, Graphical interface, etc.).

-Since the non-authorized users should not be able to access the `Project Groups` page, it should be hidden from the user menu for such users.
-Also, there should be an ability to sign in for anonymous users, so we should change the `Logout` button from the user menu to `Sign in` one.
+As we've mentioned above, the non-authorized users should not be able to access the `Project Groups` page.
+Because of this, we should hide this option from the user menu for anonymous users.
+Also, there should be an ability to sign in for anonymous users, so we should change the `Logout` button from the user menu to the `Sign in` one.

 Let's consider the user menu UI in case we are using an anonymous user: